 Copy

 Performance of naive serial Python and NumPy implementations of cosine similarity.
-In the remainder of this article, we’ll implement cosine similarity using C, taking advantage of common SIMD instructions that are available for a variety of CPUs.
-We will also write a dispatch function that chooses different algorithms depending on the CPU we’re using.
-Along the way, we'll talk about the various intricacies and complexities involved, and how to solve them.
+In the remainder of this article, we’ll implement cosine similarity using C, taking advantage of common SIMD instructions available for various CPUs.
+We will also write a dispatch function that chooses different algorithms depending on our CPU.
+Along the way, we'll discuss the intricacies and complexities of SIMD programming and how to solve them.

-In Part 2, we'll show how Mojo makes it easy to write similarly performant algorithms using built-in language features, so subscribe to the RSS feed to get notified when that comes!
+In Part 2 of this series, we'll show how Mojo makes it easy to write similarly performant algorithms using built-in language features, so subscribe to the RSS feed to get notified when that comes!

 type.